vipuldelwadia/soundcloud-dl/README.markdown

 * You can use it as a sync script as i do with my Raspberry PI, each night it launch the script with my users profile and if new song as been added it download them and stop when it encounter a song that is already downloaded ;).

 ##TODO
-* clean the project, remove old scripts and keep one working instance  -- > Done !
-* improve instructions and README --> Done !
+[*] clean the project, remove old scripts and keep one working instance [*] improve instructions and README

 ## More information
 The script cannot handle letters like ````û```` cause to recode.
 But if i remove it instead of ````&```` you will have ````&amp;```` (the html code of &) and as i think there is more ````&```` than ````û```` i prefer to let it...